chef/automate/components/docs-chef-io/content/automate/DR.md

             sudo chef-automate bootstrap bundle unpack bootstrap.abb
         ```

+    - We do not recommend to trigger the backup from the DR Cluster, unless it is using as a primary cluster.

     - Stop all the services on all the Frontend node, as explain  below command.

         ```sh